learning-curve-research/LCDB-1.1/README.md

 ### Workflow for Recomputing LCDB 1.1
 To ensure the reproducibility, please download the [container](https://surfdrive.surf.nl/files/index.php/s/TSe0nqWKcT5jPwK) and follow the [instruction](./experiments/README.md) in [`experiments`](./experiments/) folder.

+### License
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)) International License.

+### Acknowledgement
+This work is primarily based on the [OpenML](https://www.openml.org/) dataset platform and the [Scikit-learn](https://scikit-learn.org/stable/) library.